chri-ss/battleship/README.md

 Place your 5 ships on your board and attack the computer player's board.
 Eliminate all 5 of the computer's ships to win.
-Press 't' to toggle between
+Press 't' to toggle between horizontal and vertical ship placement.
 blue - miss
 red - hit